-Total revenues were \$417; a decrease of \$510 compared to last year.
-This is primarily due to a \$674 decrease in intergovernmental revenues due to a reduction in the principal contribution from the County since the outstanding note payable to the County's Major Streets Transportation Improvement Program III Fund was paid off in fiscal year 2017.
-There was also a \$164 increase in property tax revenues due to an increase in assessed value for the District's service area for the fiscal year.
+Total revenues were \$3,420; an increase of \$620 compared to last year.
+This is primarily due to a \$526 increase in intergovernmental revenues from the County to fund future transportation improvements and maintenance within the District as development continues.
+There was also a \$94 increase in property tax revenues due to an increase in assessed value for the District's service area for the fiscal year.